 Professor and Department Head, and Botanical Center Project 2 and Core C Leader, Department of Medicinal Chemistry and Pharmacognosy, Ph.D.
 (1988) University of Toronto.

 Chemical toxicology.
 The toxic effects elicited by dietary constituents often involves oxidative metabolism to electrophilic intermediates.
 We utilize chemical and biological approaches to study the cytotoxic/genotoxic mechanism including synthesis, spectroscopy, chromatography and enzymology.
 Metabolites and metabolic intermediates are identified, and their effects on various biochemical parameters studied.

 Guido F. Pauli

-Associate Professor, Botanical Center Co-Director and Project 1 and Core B Leader, Department of Medicinal Chemistry and Pharmacognosy, Ph.D.
+Professor and Botanical Center Co-Director and Project 1 and Core B Leader, Department of Medicinal Chemistry and Pharmacognosy, Ph.D.
 (1993) Heinrich Heine-University Dusseldorf; Pharm.D., 1988, Philipps University Marburg.